Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Performance Evaluation

-\textit{$B_2$: Effect of false target detection.}\\ The use of low accuracy sensors for initial target detection might result in unfavorable detection of false targets.
-The performance of the proposed search method under the presence of false targets is presented in this section.
+\textit{$B_2$: Effect of false target detection}\\ The use of low-accuracy sensors for initial target detection might result in the unfavorable detection of false targets.
 Out of 10 targets, 3 targets are classified as false targets for the Monte-Carlo runs.
-The results for 1000 Monte-Carlo runs are given in Table \ref{simtablef1}.
+The results for 1000 Monte-Carlo runs are shown in Table \ref{simtablef1}.
 The proposed MDM search is at least 21$\%$ better than SSS for the case of AISE and 45.2$\%$ for the case of AISC.
 For the case of pop-up targets, an improvement of at least 22.3$\%$ and 31.9$\%$ is observed.
 For the case of dynamic targets, an improvement of at least 18.1$\%$ and 23.1$\%$ is observed in AISE and AISC respectively.